 HSV-1 is one of the most common viral causes of encephalitis in the United States.
 It occurs most commonly in patients < 20 years and > 50 years of age.
 The mortality rate for untreated disease is > 70%.
 The hallmark of HSV encephalitis is acute onset of fever and neurologic symptoms including focal motor or cranial nerve deficits, ataxia, seizures, and altered mental status or behavioral abnormalities.
 Herpes infections, including herpes zoster, in immunocompromised hosts can lead to widespread dissemination with multiorgan involvement.

 Diagnosis and Differential

 The diagnosis of HSV infection is largely clinical because confirmatory testing takes days to weeks to be performed and thus is of little use in the ED setting.
 If testing is desired for mucocutaneous lesions, fluid from an unroofed vesicle can be sent for viral culture.
 Polymerase chain reaction or direct fluorescent antibody testing may also be performed on swabbed tissue.
 A Tzanck test is generally not useful.

-Temporal lobe lesions on CT scan or MRI are ...
+Temporal lobe lesions on CT ...